Terms and Definitions: Y

 be such a servant hired to aid the Knight.

 A letter shape used in writing Middle English and some Anglo-Saxon texts.
 It resembled a letter "three" often partially set below the line.
-In some handwriting, the screen would flatten the top of the letter into a horizontal line.
+In some handwriting styles, the scribe would flatten the top of the letter into a horizontal line.
 Here is an example of an uppercase and lowercase yogh with the more common curved top:

 here to see more discussion.